 Synthetic leather is much more economical than leather and easier to sew than leather.
 It is also available for larger projects, an advantage over leather where you would need to match hides to get enough fabric.

-Basting & Pinning Holes
+Basting and Pinning Holes

-- A roller foot, a Teflon foot, or transparent tape on the bottom of your regular sewing machine foot, on your sewing machine will also help allow the fabric to move properly.
-Experiment with different presser feet on scraps of the Pleather fabric.
+Skipped stitches are the result of the fabric not feeding through the sewing machine properly.
+A leather sewing machine needle may solve an issue with skipped stitches.
+A roller foot, a Teflon foot, or transparent tape on the bottom of your regular sewing machine foot will also help allow the fabric to move properly.
+Experiment with different presser feet on scraps of the pleather fabric.

-- If you must sew on the right side, place tissue paper on top of the fabric to help the machine feed the fabric properly.
+Sew from the fabric (wrong side) whenever possible.
+If you must sew on the right side, place tissue paper on top of the fabric to help the machine feed the fabric properly.

-Pressing & Wrinkles
+Pressing and Wrinkles

-- Use alternative pressing tools such as a clapper, a wallpaper seam roller or a Wooden Seam Pressing Bar to set creases and seams.
+Use alternative pressing tools such as a clapper, a wallpaper seam roller or a wooden seam pressing bar to set creases and seams.

-- Not all pleather is washable.
+Not all pleather is washable.
 Read the bold end information or test a scrap, by measuring a square of the fabric and putting it through the washer and dryer.
 Once it is laundered, test the feel of the fabric and re-measure the square to test the amount of shrinkage.

-- If you are going to wash the item, preshrink the fabric using the same method you will use on the finished item.
+If you are going to wash the item, preshrink the fabric using the same method you will use on the finished item.

 First Time Sewing Pleather

-- Practice and test your sewing machine settings on scraps.
-Remember to use Sewing Machine Trouble Shooting by sewing regular fabric before you immediately believe a problem is caused by the fabric.
+Practice and test your sewing machine settings on scraps.
+Remember to use sewing machine troubleshooting by sewing regular fabric before you immediately believe a problem is caused by the fabric.